Spider Halloween Wreath

 What is the first thing a mother does when she quits her corporate gig to stay at home with the kids?
 You might think the answer is “redecorate the house” or “get caught up on the countless neglected baby books.”
 Nope, not this mama.
 My very first project “post-retirement” was to make a big black spider Halloween wreath for our front door!
 My reason is really unclear, other than the fact that I have itched and longed for the days when I could craft and create along side of my precious little cherub-like children.
 This spider Halloween wreath is SO cool, easy to make and there are several things your kids can do to help.
-(This post contains affiliate links to make your shopping easier and to help support this blog.)

 The step by step instructions are outlined in this picture.
 Let me just get something off my chest before we get started.
 This project taught me that it is called a “HOT glue gun” because the glue is REALLY REALLY HOT!
 It is NOT called “HOT” because you look “hot” using it!
 In case you were confused!
 I have burn marks on my fingers to prove my point!
 (The amateur hot glue gun slinger that I am!)

 (The list of supplies is detailed below)

 - Paint the Styrofoam Wreath 10″X1-1/2″ with Black Acrylic Paint.
 This is a perfect job for little eager helping hands.
 I painted the wreath to prevent the green/ white foam color from shining through.
 Let it dry completely before you proceed.